-Student Representatives are elected (or volunteered where there is just one) for Board meeting representation.
+Student Representatives are elected (or volunteered where there is just one) for representation to the DTP and Board.
 The current student representatives will be in touch with the cohort periodically, to organise activities and training (and to arrange discussions and volunteering/voting for their replacements where applicable).
+You may find that joining the cohort WhatsApp group helps to keep you in the loop (contact the reps to get more information about this).

-All MRC Cohort students can convey any concerns or requests (eg ideas for specific training) to MRC LID Board members via their student representatives, and/or via the MRC

-LID Admin team, and/or directly via individual MRC LID Board members.
+All MRC Cohort students can convey any concerns or requests (e.g. ideas for specific training) to MRC LID Board members via their student representatives, and/or via the MRC LID Manager, and/or directly via individual MRC LID Board members.
 The options are available so that you can contact whichever of these you feel is most suitable.